 8. McKay’s Blueberries

 I was given a tip by a local to visit McKay’s Blueberries.
-McKay’s blueberries New Brunswick is near Saint Johns.
+McKay’s blueberries New Brunswick is near St John New Brunswick.
 If you’re heading down the main road it is a short diversion and well worth it!

 Not only are there fun blueberry signs and blueberry people there are many blueberry products available for purchase!
 McKays Blueberries are best known for their pies and their shortcake.
 I tried the shortcake and it was rather fantastic!